mel-project/bridge-sol/README.md

 # Ethereum Bridge Contract

 The Ethereum bridge contract stores valid Themelio network block headers using the `relayHeader` function, which anyone can call.
-In order to verify that a block header is valid the contract must verifies that it has been signed by >2/3 of the Themelio block validator stake.
+In order to verify that a block header is valid the contract must check that it has been signed by the owners of at least 2/3 of the staked syms for the current epoch.

 ### Tracking Epochs

-Therefore the contract also keeps track of the current themelio validator set.
+Therefore the contract also keeps track of the current Themelio staker set.
-The validator set is a list of `StakeDoc`s seen in the [spec](https://docs.themelio.org/specifications/consensus-spec/#stakes).
+The staker set is a list of `StakeDoc`s seen in the [spec](https://docs.themelio.org/specifications/consensus-spec/#stakes).

 ## Contract API